 Microsites

-2. The Duty introduces a new principle for business – Principle 12.
-Under the Consumer Duty Principle: a firm must act to deliver good outcomes for retail customers.
-Firms will be expected to comply with Principle 12 (and related rules/guidance in PRIN 2A)
+• The Duty introduced a new principle for business: Under Principle 12 (Consumer Duty) a firm must act to deliver good outcomes for retail customers.
+Firms are expected to comply with Principle 12 (and related rules/guidance in PRIN 2A).

-5. The Duty introduces a new conduct rule for SMCR (Code of Conduct sourcebook (COCON), establishing responsibility for all conduct rule staff in ensuring the firm complies with the duty: You must act to deliver good outcomes for retail customers.
+• The Duty also introduced a new conduct rule for SMCR Code of Conduct sourcebook (COCON), establishing responsibility for all conduct rule staff in ensuring the firm complies with the Duty: You must act to deliver good outcomes for retail customers.

 • Act in good faith toward retail customers.